-We are delighted to publish our Battle of Jutland Royal Naval Casualty Database.
+We are delighted to publish our Battle of Jutland Royal Naval Casualty Database and Interactive Map.
 Thanks to funding from the AHRC’s Gateways to the First World War Centre for Public Engagement Professor Brad Beaven and Dr Melanie Bassett were able to work in collaboration with partners from the Portsdown University of the Third Age (U3A), the National Museum of the Royal Navy and a number of student volunteers.

 The Battle of Jutland was the largest naval engagement of the First World War.
 In the aftermath of a battle that lasted thirty six hours, more than 8,000 British and German servicemen had been killed and 25 ships had been sunk.
 The Royal Navy lost over 6,000 men and five ships, including the Battlecruisers HMS Queen Mary, HMS Indefatigable and HMS Invincible.